Shelob9/wordpress-plugin/docs/index.md

 There is a CLI for renaming things, or you can rename things manually.

+Notes:
+- When you first install with Yarn, many packages will prompted for what version to install, choose the latest.

 ### Rename With ClI

 You can create two different versions of the plugin, using the CLI